ajf8/mcomaster/INSTALL.md

 mcomaster$ cp mcollective/registration/meta.rb /usr/libexec/mcollective/mcollective/registration/meta.rb
 ```

-  * Enable the registration agent on the nodes with the following server.cfg settings:
+  * Enable the registration agent on ALL nodes with the following server.cfg settings:

 ``` ruby
 registerinterval = 300
 registration = Meta
 ```

-  * And enable direct addresing on all nodes (also in server.cfg):
+  * And enable direct addresing on ALL nodes (also in server.cfg):

 ``` ruby
 direct_addressing=1
 ```

   * You will need *one* mcollective node which receives the registrations and saves them in redis.
+This is probably the same host that is running mcomaster, but it doesn't have to be.

 ``` bash
 mcomaster$ cp mcollective/agent/registration.rb /usr/libexec/mcollective/mcollective/agent/
 ```

-  * Configure the host, port and DB for the agent.
-(These are the same as the ones which go in client.yml)
+  * Configure the host, port and DB number for the registration agent (server.cfg).

 ``` ruby
 plugin.redis.host = localhost